intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 ##### using Functional API

 You can specify search spaces in layer arguments.
 Note that if a layer is used more than once in the model, we strongly suggest you specify a `prefix` for each search space in such layers to distinguish them, or they will share the same search space (the last space will override all previous definition), as shown in the below example.
+Remember to import `Model` from `bigdl.nano.automl.tf.keras` instead of `tensorflow.keras`

 ```python
 import bigdl.nano.automl.hpo.space as space